 This article discusses the causes, treatments, and symptoms of cellulitis.
 Read on to learn more.

-Cellulitis is a common bacterial skin infection.
-Cellulitis may first appear as a red, swollen area that feels hot and tender to the touch.
-The redness and swelling often spread rapidly.
-Cellulitis is usually painful.
+Cellulitis is an often painful skin infection.
+It may first appear as a discolored, swollen area that feels hot and tender.
+The discoloration and swelling can spread quickly.

 - pain and tenderness in the affected area

-- skin sore or rash that appears and grows quickly
+- a skin sore or rash that grows quickly

 - a feeling of warmth in the affected area

 More serious cellulitis symptoms include: